alexandergerber/courses-tsa/chapter2.md

 ---

-## Linear Model for trend and seasonality
+## Linear Model for Trend and Seasonality

 ```yaml
 type: NormalExercise